 5) Review the federal benefits questions 75-79: If your family receives any of these benefits and reports them correctly on the FAFSA, the benefit(s) will be taken into account when determining family need.

 6) Use the correct tax filing status: If you file your tax return with an incorrect status, such as using “Head of Household” when you are married, you will need to file an amended tax form using the correct status and processing of your financial aid will be delayed.
-Click here to be sure you used the correct status.

 8) When reporting the correct number in your household and attending college, do not include your parent as another family member attending college.
 For more instructions on who to include in both your household size and as attending college, refer to the FAFSA instructions.
 Remember to count yourself as a member in the household and in the number attending college.